The Second Coming (poem): Critical engagement

-(1) by 1896 Yeats had already some inkling of the cyclical theory of history which he was later to develop and expound in A Vision; (2) The Trojan war, the birth of Christ, and an indefinite event due to happen in our century were already considered by him as three fundamental crises in world history, each of which reverse the established order and ushered in a new cycle of civilization ...
+(1) by 1896 Yeats had already some inkling of the cyclical theory of history which he was later to develop and expound in A Vision; (2) The Trojan War, the birth of Christ, and an indefinite event due to happen in our century were already considered by him as three fundamental crises in world history, each of which reverse the established order and ushered in a new cycle of civilization ...

-Cultural influences
+Influence

 Titles

 Phrases in the poem have been adopted as the title in a variety of media.
-The words "things fall apart" in the third line are alluded to by Chinua Achebe in his novel Things Fall Apart (1958), The Roots in their album Things Fall Apart (1999), and Jon Ronson in his podcast series Things Fell Apart (2021).
+The words "things fall apart" in the third line are alluded to by Chinua Achebe in his novel Things Fall Apart (1958), The Roots in their album Things Fall Apart (1999) (in reference to Achebe's novel), and Jon Ronson in his podcast series Things Fell Apart (2021).

 Similarly, the words "the centre cannot hold" in the same line are used in the title of Elyn Saks' book about her experience with schizophrenia while obtaining her PhD at Oxford, and later her JD at Yale, The Center Cannot Hold: My Journey Through Madness (2008), Jonathan Alter's book on U.S. President Barack Obama's first term, The Center Holds (2013), the Netflix biographical documentary Joan Didion: The Center Will Not Hold (2017), Sleater-Kinney's album The Center Won't Hold (2019), and Junkie XL's song "The Center Will Not Hold, Twenty Centuries Of Stony Sleep" in the film Zack Snyder's Justice League (2021).

-Additionally, the phrase "slouches towards Bethlehem" in the last line is referenced in the title of Joan Didion's collection of essays Slouching Towards Bethlehem (1968), Joni Mitchell's musical adaptation of the poem "Slouching Towards Bethlehem" (1991), Robert Bork's non-fiction work Slouching Towards Gomorrah (1996), Daniel Ravipinto and Star Foster’s interactive fiction game Slouching Towards Bedlam (2003), and Brad DeLong's economic history Slouching Towards Utopia (2022).
+Additionally, the phrase "slouches towards Bethlehem" in the last line is referenced in the title of Joan Didion's collection of essays Slouching Towards Bethlehem (1968), Joni Mitchell's musical adaptation of the poem "Slouching Towards Bethlehem" (1991), Robert Bork's non-fiction work Slouching Towards Gomorrah (1996), Daniel Ravipinto and Star Foster's interactive fiction game Slouching Towards Bedlam (2003), and Brad DeLong's economic history Slouching Towards Utopia (2022).

 Other works whose titles come from lines in the poem includes Walker Percy’s novel The Second Coming (1980), Robert B. Parker's novel The Widening Gyre (1983), Amos Elon's essay collection A Blood-Dimmed Tide (1997), and multiple songs in Moby's album Everything Was Beautiful, and Nothing Hurt (2018).